 The Blue Badge is recognised throughout the EU so you can use the parking concessions available in all EU countries.
 Their concessions may not be the same as in Northern Ireland and may change over time, so you should check what is available before travelling.

 There are no arrangements for people to use the badge outside the EU in countries such as USA, Canada, Australia or New Zealand, although they may be prepared to recognise the Blue Badge.
 You should check what concessions are available before travelling.

 Blue Badges for support organisations

 Organisations that both care for and transport people with disabilities (who would qualify for a Blue Badge in their own right) may apply for an Organisational Blue Badge.

 The same parking concessions apply as to those for individuals.

 Rules that apply to support organisations

-An organisational badge will have the stamp or logo of the organisation on the reverse of the badge, rather than a photograph.
+An organisational badge can have the stamp or logo of the organisation on the reverse of the badge, rather than a photograph.
 This side should be hidden from view when the badge is on display.

 You can only use an Organisational Badge when transporting people who would qualify for a Blue Badge in their own right.
 It should only be displayed when dropping off or picking up eligible people with disabilities from the place where the vehicle is parked.

 You must never use a copied badge to park or try to alter the details on a badge.